 Universal Broker for z/OS uses a configuration file for its customizations.
-The configuration file is a sequential file that is allocated to ddname UNVCONF in the started procedure's JCL.
-The default configuration file is member UBRCFG00 of the UNVCONF library.
+The configuration file is member UBRCFG00 in the UNVCONF library allocated to the UNVCONF ddname in the started procedure's JCL.

 A JCL procedure is provided in member UBROKER in library SUNVSAMP.